Log canonical models of foliated surfaces: Local-closedness for families of foliated triples

 \begin{thm} Given a family of foliated triples $f : (\cX,\cF,\D)\rw T$. ($T$ is not necessarily a curve.)
 Assume that there is a dense subset $T'\subset T$ such that $(\cX,\cF,\D)_t\in\cS_P$ for all $t\in T'$.
 (See Definition~\ref{set_MPdVR} and Definition~\ref{defn_fol_family}.)
-Then there exists an open subset $U\subset T$ such that all fibers of $f$ over $U$ are in $\cS_P$.
-Moreover, there is an open subset $U'$ with $U\subset U'\subset T$ such that all fibers of $f$ over $U'$ are exactly $\cS_P$-smoothable fibers.
-(See Definition~\ref{defn_moduli}.) \end{thm} \begin{pf} We divide the proof into several steps. \begin{enumerate} \item Let $g: \cY\rw\cX$ be a resolution of singularities, $\cG = g^*\cF$ be the pullback foliation, and $\T$ be the proper transform of $\D$.
+Then there exists an open subset $U\subset T$ such that all fibers of $f$ over $U$ are in $\cS_P$. \end{thm}

+\begin{pf} We divide the proof into several steps. \begin{enumerate} \item Let $g: \cY\rw\cX$ be a resolution of singularities, $\cG = g^*\cF$ be the pullback foliation, and $\T$ be the proper transform of $\D$.
 Let $\pi = f\circ g$.
-By Proposition~\ref{ve_Sei}, replacing $\cY$ with its higher model (via some blowups), we may assume that $\cG_t$ has at worst semi-reduced singularities for all $t\in U$ for some open subset $U\subset T$.
+By Proposition~\ref{ve_Sei}, replacing $\cY$ with its higher model (via some blowups), we may assume that $\cY_t$ is smooth and $\cG_t$ has at worst log canonical singularities for all $t\in U$ for some open subset $U\subset T$.

 \item \textit{Claim.} After shrinking $U$ further if necessary, the following conditions hold: \begin{enumerate} \item $\pi_U$ is smooth. \item Each irreducible component of singularities of $\cG$ is finite over $U$ and pairwise disjoint. \item Each irreducible component of exceptional divisors of $g$ is flat over $U$. \item For any irreducible component $C$ of singularities of $\cG$ and any irreducible component $E$ of exceptional divisors of $g$, we have $C\cap E$ is either $C$ or empty. \item For each irreducible component $E$ of exceptional divisors of $g$, either $E_u$ is invariant for all $u\in U$ or $E_u$ is not invariant for all $u\in U$. \end{enumerate} \begin{pf} More explicitly, (a) comes from the generic smoothness.
 For others, let where the union is taken over all irreducible components $C$ of singularities of $\cG$ and of exceptional divisors of $g$, which are \emph{not} finite over $U$.
 Let where the union is taken over all distinct irreducible components $C_i$ and $C_j$ of singularities of $\cG$.
 Let where the union is taken over all irreducible components $C$ of singularity of $\cG$ and all irreducible components $E$ of exceptional divisors of $g$ such that $C\cap E$ is neither $C$ nor empty.